 The workflow should always have a defined end irrespective of whether the employee finishes it or not.
 Consider what you would like to be seen as the success factor so that every workflow process created can be triggered towards the same goal.

-Every organization big or small, brands that have been around for decades have always had a strong impact on its customers.
+Every organization big or small, the brand that has been around for decades has always had a strong impact on its customers.
 The winning strategy evolves from their ability to focus on quality, variety, or service which is what you should define for your organization too.